shams-nahid/my-react-study/q-a.md

 **35. What is pure component?**

 When a component does not have any state.
+OR
+Return same output for same props and state.

 **36. What are the difference of smart and dump component?**